scala/scala-jenkins-infra/doc/overview.md

 ### Pull request validation

-Every commit in a pull request (not just the last!) must pass a series of checks before the PR's "build status" becomes green:
+Every commit must pass a series of checks before the PR's "build status" becomes green:

 * `cla` -- verify that the submitter of the PR has digitally signed the Scala CLA using their GitHub identity.
 (Handled by Scabot,